jdzianok/SIT_ON_CHAIR-WARSZTAT/readme.md

-# Sit on chair page layout
+# 'Sit on chair' page layout

 ---------------